hcsaba1982/ms-advanced/advanced training/2-network-policies-basic/README.md

 ## 2.2.
 Apply policies to allow dns

 Next we will apply policies to allow ingress and egress communication with kubedns.
 DNS is a vital component of the cluster and is often linked to mucroservices communication issues or slownes.
-This implement the failsafe rule for kube dns to avoid bricking it as we develop our policies.
+This will implement the failsafe rule for kube dns to avoid bricking it as we develop our policies.

 ```
 cat 2.2-ingressallowdns.yaml